munkm/ythub-docs/source/services.rst

 Basic usage::

-    $ curl -T filename http://use.yt/upload/   # uploads the file
+    $ curl -T filename http://use.yt/upload/   # uploads the file, trailing backslash is important
     $ curl -JO http://use.yt/upload/hash       # downloads the file

+Note that the trailing backslash at the end of the upload URL is necessary.
+If you do not include it, the file will be uploaded to the curldrop as a file named "upload".
+If you have done everything correctly, running the download command should download a file with the same filename as the one you uploaded.

 SAGE2
 -----